urbanairship/java-library/docs/index.rst

       <version>1.2.17</version>
     </dependency>

 Note the logging framework plus the adapter.
-For more info, see the facade `documentation <http://www.slf4j.org/manual.html>`__
+For more info, see the `Simple Logging Facade documentation <http://www.slf4j.org/manual.html>`__

-In code, simply add the log handler of your choice.
+Simply add the log handler of your choice.
 Again, with log4j:

 .. code-block:: java